This post may contain affiliate links, view our disclaimer for details.

 • 3 cups fresh basil, loosely packed

-• ยฝ cup grated vegan parmesan, like Violife
+• ½ cup grated vegan parmesan, like Violife

 Instructions

-• Add the basil, garlic, and pine nuts to the food processor.
+• Add all the ingredients except the olive oil to the food processor.
 Pulse until they're roughly chopped.
+Scrape down the sides as needed.

-3 cups fresh basil, 1 clove garlic, ยฝ cup toasted pine nuts
+3 cups fresh basil, 1 small clove garlic, ¼ tsp fine table salt, ⅓ cup toasted pine nuts , ½ cup grated vegan parmesan, ⅛ tsp fresh ground black pepper

 • Slowly start drizzling in the olive oil while the food processor is running.
 The mixture should start to come together into a sauce consistency.